Content Audit: A Step-by-Step Guide

 Generally, a comprehensive content audit that includes both qualitative and quantitative data can take some time.
-We are fans of all things lean and agile, so what if you just want to get an at-a-glance view of how your content is performing?
-How would you perform a lean, rather than more comprehensive—content audit?
+However, what if you just want an at-a-glance view of content performance?
+How might you run a lean—rather than more comprehensive—content audit?

 - Open Google Analytics.